sql-bi/Vpax-Obfuscator/README.md

   vpax-obfuscator obfuscate [options]

 Options:
   --vpax <vpax> (REQUIRED)                 Path to the unobfuscated VPAX file.
   --dictionary <dictionary>                Path to the dictionary file to be used for incremental obfuscation.
 If not provided, a new dictionary will be created.
-  --output-vpax <output-vpax> (REQUIRED)              Path to write the obfuscated VPAX file.
+  --output-vpax <output-vpax>              Path to write the obfuscated VPAX file.
+If not provided, the file will be written to the same folder as the '--vpax' file, using the default file extension for obfuscated VPAX files, which is '.ovpax'.
-  --output-dictionary <output-dictionary> (REQUIRED)  Path to write the obfuscation dictionary file.
+  --output-dictionary <output-dictionary>  Path to write the obfuscation dictionary file.
+If not provided, the file will be written to the same folder as the '--vpax' file, using the default file extension for obfuscation dictionary files, which is '.dict'.
   --track-unobfuscated                     Specifies whether to include unobfuscated values in the output dictionary.
   --allow-overwrite                        Allow output files to be overwritten.
 If not provided, the command will fail if an output file already exists.
   -?, -h, --help                           Show help and usage information
 ```